WordPress/openverse/documentation/meta/release_and_deployment/index.md

 - **Docker image** (noun):

   - A binary blob containing information used to run an application in a containerised environment.
-Openverse uses Docker images to distribute our applications.
+Openverse uses Docker images to distribute and run its services.
 A new Docker image is created for each app for every push to main that included modifications of code related to the app.
+  - Docker images have one or more **Docker image tags** (see below).

 - **Process** (noun):